oscar-system/book.oscar-system.org/etc/README.server.md

 The server can be reached via SSH:

-    ssh www.oscar-system.org
+    ssh www-oscar-book@www-admin12.rz.rptu.de

-There is a dedicated user `www-mathe-oscar` who owns a clone of the oscar-website repository at
+There is a dedicated user `www-oscar-book` who owns a clone of the oscar-website repository at

-    /srv/www/www-mathe-oscar/data/oscar-website
+    /srv/www/$USER/data/oscar-website

-This clone is owned by use `www-mathe-oscar` and group `www-mathe-oscar`.
+This clone is owned by user `www-oscar-book` and group `www-oscar-book`.
 If anything goes wrong with these permissions, they can be fixed via

-    chown -R www-mathe-oscar:www-mathe-oscar /srv/www/www-mathe-oscar/data/oscar-website
+    chown -R $USER:$USER /srv/www/$USER/data/oscar-website

 ## Automatic updates via webhook